nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     $ go build && ./vspk-example
     APIKey: f7598dbf-08dd-40af-96dd-94d364c29eda

 That was easy.
-Now let's the enterprise named `Triple A`.
+Now let's retrieve the enterprise named `Triple A` (of course adapt to your own environment).
 Modify the code so it looks like:

 {% highlight go %}
     package main